Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting point and interactions: Results

-We now analyze the sources of discrepancy between the the QMC and embedding methods.
-Some insight into the G$_0$W$_0$ results can be obtained by examining the one-particle energies in Table~\ref{table:one_body_terms}.
-Since the defect has nearly $T_d$ symmetry, one would expect the $d$ orbitals to be split into two degenerate $e_g$ states at lower energy and three quasi-triply degenerate $t_{2g}$ states at higher energy.
-Indeed, the DFT+cRPA methods result in this pattern, with a small 0.1 eV splitting of the $t_{2g}$ orbitals.
-However, the G$_0$W$_0$ one-particle energies after DC correction reverse this pattern, with three nearly degenerate orbitals at lower energy and two at higher energy.
-This results from a large 2 eV $T_d$ CFS from G$_0$W$_0$ combined with an even larger correction from the G$_0$W$_0$ DC terms.
-The reversal of $T_d$ ordering ultimately leads to the two sets of low-lying $^4E$ excited states, as can be seen in Fig.~\ref{fig:many_body_energies_embedding_vs_qmc}.
+The embedded Hamiltonians with HF DC corrections have the correct $^6$A$_1$ ground state.
+However, we find the ordering of lowest-lying excited states with the HF DC correction depends sensitively on the DFT target state.
+In the DFT $|11111\rangle$ case for the 32-atom cell, for example, the lowest excited state is a spin-doublet $^2$A$_1$, as opposed to the spin-quadruplet $^4$E states in the $|22100\rangle$ case.
+In both cases, the HF DC correction reduces the CFS in the Hamiltonian relative to that obtained with Hartree DC correction, as shown in Fig~\ref{fig:Fe_onebody}.
+The reduction in CFS resulting from the Fock term is larger for the $|22100\rangle$ case than for the $|11111\rangle$ case.
+The effect of the exchange term is largely to cancel the Hartree term for Fe$_{\text{Al}}^0$:AlN.

-An interesting similarity between the G$_0$W$_0$ and DFT+cRPA with no DC correction is the near double occupancy in $a_1$ in the lowest-energy $^4E$ states, in contrast to QMC where occupancy is $\sim$ 0.5 electrons.
-To gain insight into the physics, we can again turn to ligand field theory (see Sec.~\ref{subsection:ligand_field_theory}).
-In this case, we assume a spherically symmetric form of the screened Coulomb interaction, and a one-particle part that enforces the $C_{3v}$ CFS.
-We see that for the range of CFS parameters relevant for Fe$_{\text{Al}}^0$:AlN, we find that the lowest-lying $^4E$ states have an $a_1$ occupancy of $0.5-0.7$ electrons, while $^4A_2$ has an $a_1$ occupancy of 1 electron.
-We see that this is exactly what is obtained by the QMC.
-This means that the QMC is indicating a significantly more spherically-symmetric Coulomb interaction that is found by cRPA.
+Given the strong dependence of the computed spectrum for Fe$_{\text{Al}}^0$:AlN on the CFS in the embedded Hamiltonian, one hypothesis is that G$_0$W$_0$-based embedding procedures with exact G$_0$W$_0$ DC correction might lead to better results than the DFT+cRPA procedures, as was shown in Ref.~\cite{otisStronglyCorrelatedStates2025}.
+The Hamiltonian derived with G$_0$W$_0$ has the correct ground state in agreement with the results in Ref.~\cite{otisStronglyCorrelatedStates2025}.
+Since the defect has nearly T$_d$ symmetry, we would expect the d orbitals to be split into two degenerate e states at lower energy and three quasi-triply degenerate t$_2$ states at higher energy.
+However, as shown in Fig~\ref{fig:Fe_onebody}, the G$_0$W$_0$ one-body energies after DC correction have three nearly degenerate orbitals at lower energy and two at higher energy, which results from a 2 eV T$_d$ CFS from G$_0$W$_0$ combined with an larger correction from the G$_0$W$_0$ DC terms.
+The reversal of T$_d$ ordering leads to the correct high-spin ground state and two sets of low-lying $^4$E excited states, thus the high RMS error compared to QMC.